 The IndexNow History tab in Rank Math’s Instant Indexing shows you all of the URLs you have submitted, as well as the response codes associated with each URL.

-A “200 – OK” response code, this means that the URL was successfully submitted and should be indexed soon.
+A “200 – OK” response code means that the URL was successfully submitted and should be indexed soon.
 Checking the history of your submissions can help you ensure that your URLs are being properly processed and indexed in a timely manner.

 See the screenshot below:

 Note: Users will initially see the “202 – Accepted” status.
-It means that IndexNow API has accepted the request, but the site is yet to be verified with the API Key.
+This means that IndexNow API has accepted the request, but the site has yet to be verified with the API Key.

 3 Method Two: Add the Text File Manually